jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-12.md

-+++
+---
-title=  "Smith in Toulouse"
+title: "Smith in Toulouse"
-heading=  "Chapter 12"
+linkTitle: "Chapter 12"
-description=  "Smith joined his pupil in London in the end of January 1764" date=  2015-09-19 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-11" linkbtext=  "Chapter 11" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-13" linkftext=  "Chapter 13"
+description: "Smith joined his pupil in London in the end of January 1764"
-+++
+date: 2015-09-04
+author: "Rae"
+image: "/covers/life.jpg"
+---

 Smith joined his pupil in London in the end of January 1764.
 They set out for France in the start of February.